mbianchidev/clickhouse-demo/README.md

 kubectl -n test-clickhouse-operator exec -it chi-simple-01-simple-0-0-0 -- clickhouse-client
 ```

-Now you can create a table and insert some data as we did before.
+Now you can create a table and insert some data exactly as we did locally before.
 This example doesn't use any service or load balancer to enable external connections nor permanent storage, so remember that your data will be lost when the pod is deleted.

+The operator used in the example is from [Altinity](https://github.com/Altinity/clickhouse-operator)

 ### Cleaning up